Movatterモバイル変換

 Career NFL statistics

-Passing yards:14,693
+Passing attempts2,538

-Passer rating:69.4
+Passer rating69.4

 Stats atPro Football Reference

 John Joseph Harrington (born October 21, 1978) is an American former professionalfootballquarterback who played in theNational Football League (NFL) for seven seasons.
-He playedcollege football for theOregon Ducks, where he earnedPac-10 Offensive Player of the Year as a senior, and was selected third overall by theDetroit Lions in the2002 NFL draft.
+He playedcollege football for theOregon Ducks, winningPac-10 Offensive Player of the Year as a senior, and was selected third overall by theDetroit Lions in the2002 NFL draft.
 Unable to duplicate his collegiate success, he left the Lions after four seasons.
 He spent his final three seasons as the primary starter for theMiami Dolphins andAtlanta Falcons and a backup with theNew Orleans Saints.

 Early life